-Whether you need to check in with a dentist for the first time in years or have specific aesthetic concerns, the staff at Premier Dental Center is ready to address your needs.
-Our services range from implants and orthodontics, veneers and root canals, to periodontics, bridges, and dentures.
+Whether you need to check in with a dentist for the first time in years or have specific cosmetic concerns, the staff at Premier Dental Center is ready to address your needs.
+Our services range from implants and orthodontics, veneers and root canals, to periodontics, dentures, teeth whitening, and a number of other cosmetic services you’ll find below.
 We are certified in IV Sedation and other forms of sedation to bring you the most comfortable appointment possible.

 Invisalign is essentially an invisible way to straighten your teeth without the use of traditional braces.
 The Invisalign system employs a series of clear, removable aligners that move your teeth, over time, to give you the smile you always dreamed of.

 Invisalign is very versatile, helping to correct a wide range of dental and orthodontic issues such as overcrowded teeth, widely spaced teeth, overbite and underbite.

 These situations can contribute to gum disease and wearing of teeth, as well as painful jaw and joint problems.

 Composite Inlays and Onlays